 Some of the builders duped the homebuyers’ big time and never completed the projects, thus, leaving them in a lurch.
-As the number of aggrieved homebuyers multiplied over the years, the number of people seeking an effective relief also increased manifold.
+As the number of aggrieved homebuyers multiplied over the years, the number of people seeking effective relief also increased manifold.

-Homebuyers get Status of Financial Creditors!
+Homebuyers get the Status of Financial Creditors!

 But a big win came up for them when the Supreme Court of India bestowed on them the status of Financial Creditor under the Insolvency and Bankruptcy Code, on August 9, 2019.
-This decision was hailed as a landmark judgement and many homebuyers took this route to seek relief.
+This decision was hailed as a landmark judgment and many homebuyers took this route to seek relief.

 Anurag Singh Thakur, minister of state for Corporate Affairs stated in the Parliament, “A total 1,821 cases have been filed by homebuyers against builders under the Code.”

 Within a few months, news started to trickle in that the real estate developers were very upset with this development and they alleged that the homebuyers were misusing the law.
-Citing that these tactics were leading to delay in project completion, the developers started to demand an amendment so that single homebuyers are blocked from approaching NCLT.
+Citing that these tactics were leading to a delay in project completion, the developers started to demand an amendment so that single homebuyers are blocked from approaching NCLT.

-Thus, the happiness of homebuyers was very short lived and even before they were able to get positive results by applying for insolvency of the developer, the IBC 2016 has been amended.
+Thus, the happiness of homebuyers was very short-lived and even before they were able to get positive results by applying for insolvency of the developer, the IBC 2016 has been amended.

-The Insolvency and Bankruptcy Amendment Bill (IBC), 2019, threw a spanner in the homebuyers march towards long awaited justice as Section 3 of the said amendment has added new provisions to Section 7 of the IBC.
+The Insolvency and Bankruptcy Amendment Bill (IBC), 2019, threw a spanner in the homebuyers march towards long-awaited justice as Section 3 of the said amendment has added new provisions to Section 7 of the IBC.

-It states, “Provided further that for financial creditors who are allottees under a real estate project, an application for initiating corporate insolvency resolution process against the corporate debtor shall be filed jointly by not less than one hundred of such allottees under the same real estate project or not less than ten per cent. of the total number of such allottees under the same real estate project, whichever is less.”
+It states, “Provided further that for financial creditors who are allottees under a real estate project, an application for initiating corporate insolvency resolution process against the corporate debtor shall be filed jointly by not less than one hundred of such allottees under the same real estate project or not less than ten percent. of the total number of such allottees under the same real estate project, whichever is less.”

 Reaction to the Latest Amendment!

-As was expected, the homebuyers were highly disappointed by such an amendment which states that a minimum threshold of 100 or 10 per cent home buyers, whichever is lower, is required to take a defaulting developer to the NCLT for starting the liquidation process.
+As was expected, the homebuyers were highly disappointed by such an amendment which states that a minimum threshold of 100 or 10 percent home buyers, whichever is lower, is required to take a defaulting developer to the NCLT for starting the liquidation process.

 On the other hand, the real estate developers and builders who were asking for such an amendment, have obviously welcomed the move.

-Echoing the sentiments of homebuyers’ anguish against such a discriminatory law, Piyush Singh, Partner, PSP Legal, a Delhi based law firm, states, “Bringing a threshold just for homebuyers is arbitrary while there is no threshold for any other financial or operational creditors.
+Echoing the sentiments of homebuyers’ anguish against such a discriminatory law, Piyush Singh, Partner, PSP Legal, a Delhi-based law firm, states, “Bringing a threshold just for homebuyers is arbitrary while there is no threshold for any other financial or operational creditors.
 Even a single financial or operational creditor (other than homebuyer) can file an application against the company with NCLT for starting of the liquidation process.”